-Reflecting a past and current trend of ingredients being added illegally to dietary supplements, athletes and others subject to anti-doping rules are advised that the Food and Drug Administration (FDA) has added the ingredient 5-Alpha-Hydroxy-Laxogenin to its Dietary Supplement Ingredient Advisory List.
+Reflecting a past and current trend of ingredients being added illegally to dietary supplements, athletes and others subject to anti-doping rules are advised that the Food and Drug Administration (FDA) has confirmed through several recent warning letters that the ingredient 5-Alpha-Hydroxy-Laxogenin is not a lawful dietary ingredient.
 The purpose of this list is to warn consumers about ingredients that appear to be unlawfully included and marketed in dietary supplements.

 What is 5-Alpha-Hydroxy-Laxogenin?